Impressionism: History and Methods Part 1 - Cybele von Redern

 By 1874, the first Impressionist exhibition, comprised of the works of the rejected artists, opened at the studio of photographer Félix Nadar and included Claude Monet’s famed Impression, Sunrise, giving the painterly movement its name.

-This 13-week course traces the history of Impressionism from the Salon des Refusés to the end of the post-Impressionist phase, covering its fundamental history and considering new scholarship pertaining to the artists’ inspirations and techniques.
+This 6-week course traces the history of Impressionism from the Salon des Refusés to the end of the post-Impressionist phase, covering its fundamental history and considering new scholarship about the artists’ inspirations and techniques.
+Part II of this course will be offered from March through May.

 Fields marked with an * are required